Bfinch3/fitness-tracker/README.md

 ## Description

-An application to track you favorite workouts.
+An application to track your favorite workouts.

 ## Table of Contents